chrisbrasington/final-fantasy-auto-auto-battle/README.md

 ![](.img/readme1.jpg)

+## Warning!
+Backup your saves!

+I try my best to only use auto-save and not send key presses to random menus, but it's not bullet proof and I wouldn't want to save over precious existing saves.

+You can download cloud backups manually if you like here: [cloud remote storage](https://store.steampowered.com/account/remotestorage) or just backup from disk

 ## How to use:

 1. Start the game and enter into the field where you want to grind/farm.
 Allow for up-down character movement without transitioning areas.